 Tudi Mechanical System’s (TUDI) core business is “creating environments that are conducive to the long-term health and productivity of our clients and their associates.”
 With the current pandemic, we have received considerable interest in the role HVAC systems play in the transmission of COVID-19.

-Regardless if you work in healthcare, commercial, or manufacturing, indoor air quality will continue to increase in importance in the coming months.
+Regardless if you work in healthcare, commercial, or manufacturing, indoor air quality has become a real consideration for the safety of employees, clients and patrons.
 According to the World Health Organization (WHO), as of April 2020, “current evidence suggests, COVID-19 virus is primarily transmitted between people through respiratory droplets and contact routes.
-Airborne transmission is different from droplet transmission as it refers to the presence of microbes within droplet nuclei, which are generally considered to be particles <5μm in diameter, can remain in the air for long periods of time and be transmitted to others over distances greater than 1 m.”
+Airborne transmission is different from droplet transmission as it refers to the presence of microbes within droplet nuclei, which are generally considered to be particles <5μm in diameter, and can remain in the air for long periods of time and be transmitted to others over distances greater than 1 m.”

 Other prominent organizations such as the Center for Disease Control (CDC) and American Society of Heating and Air-Conditioning Engineer (ASHRAE) suggest aerosol transmission is sufficiently likely, however; they acknowledged direct contact mechanisms of virus dissemination are more significant.
 Regardless, it’s important to understand the movement and concentration of aerosols and how they can be influenced by the HVAC system.

 Below are some recently asked questions and responses to help understand how your HVAC system may or may not affect the transmission of COVID-19.
 Most of these recommendations may be accomplished in-house and will differ slightly based on the configuration of your system.